Indianapolis 500 by year: 1950–1959

-1950: The Indianapolis 500 was part of the Formula 1 World Championship calendar from 1950–1960.
+1950: The Indianapolis 500 was part of the Formula 1 World Championship calendar from 1950 to 1960.
 A rumor circulated at race morning, that Johnnie Parsons' engine had an irreparable crack.
 During the race, his hard charging performance sees him leading, and picking up lap leader prizes.
 At 345 miles (555 km) the rain comes, and Parsons is declared the winner as the race is called at lap 138.
 Clark Gable and Barbara Stanwyck film scenes from the movie To Please a Lady during the race.

 1951: Four days after winning the 500 (and becoming the first to do so in less than four hours) Lee Wallard is severely burned in a sprint car race and lives the rest of his life unable to perspire properly and without the strength to drive a car.

 1952: Bill Vukovich leads 150 laps until his steering pin breaks on lap 192.
 He stopped the car by brushing it against the outside wall, a move which prevented other cars from becoming involved in the sudden incident.
 Twenty-two-year-old Troy Ruttman takes the checkered flag, the youngest-ever winner.
 On the pole for the '52 race was Fred Agabashian's Diesel-powered racer that succumbed to supercharger trouble on lap 71.

 1953: On one of the hottest days on record for the running of the 500, Bill Vukovich leads 195 laps and cruises to a win by nearly three laps over 1952 rookie of the year Art Cross.
 Vukovich wins without relief help in a race that sees one entry being driven by as many as five separate drivers, and suffers the death of driver Carl Scarborough due to heat prostration.

 1954: Picking up where he left off, Bill Vukovich wins again by one lap over Jimmy Bryan, after taking the lead for the final time just past the halfway point.
 Incredibly, for the second straight year one entry on race day is driven by five separate drivers, in temperatures only just below the previous year's record.